-- We repoint the Corevist Commerce website to the S/4HANA system.
+- We repoint the the Corevist website to the S/4HANA system.

 Because the Corevist front end functions independently of the API layer, there’s no change required on the front end.
 That’s literally all there is to it.
 (More on the front end below.)

 If your business processes are changing as a result of migrating to S/4HANA, we may have to do additional work to accommodate those changes in the Corevist add-on.

 For instance, say you made a change in ECC to ensure Corevist populates the field Purchase order types with the value “ZWEB.”
 Then when you implement S/4HANA you don’t have such a value.
 We would have to configure our Add-On to accommodate this change.

 There are a few other areas in the Corevist add-on that might need reconfiguring.
 It all depends on what processes are changing once you go to S/4HANA.
 (See Technical Details below for more information.)